 What if I miss a class?

-All of our classes are recorded and available to view via streaming link for the duration of the course.
+These classes are pre-recorded, released once a week and available to view via streaming link for the duration of the course.
 And on top of that, you’ll have exclusive access to the Comics Experience forum set up just for the class.
-You’ll be able to interact with the rest of your class all week long at any time!
+You’ll be able to interact with the rest of your class all course long at any time!
+The last class will be a live Q & A session with Andy Schmidt, recorded and added to the classroom forum for review.

 If I don’t live in the United States, can I still take the course?